 Russia shells 8 communities in Sumy Oblast

-The Russian military targeted the communities of Khotin, Yunakivka, Bilopillia, Krasnopillia, Velyka Pysarivka, Esman, Seredyna-Buda and Svesa.
-Throughout the day, Russia assailed the border communities with mortar, artillery, grenade launchers, drones, while also dropping mines on the village of Esman.
+The Russian military targeted the communities of Khotin, Yunakivka, Bilopillia, Myropillia, Esman, Znob-Novhorodske, Velyka Pysarivka, and Druzhbivka.
+Throughout the day, Russia assailed the border communities with mortar, artillery, and drone attacks, while also dropping mines on the village of Bilopillia.

 We’ve been working hard to bring you independent, locally-sourced news from Ukraine.
 Consider supporting the Kyiv Independent.